Jump to Main Content

 MSIM Mid-Career

-If you’re a working professional with five or more years of related experience, the Mid-Career MSIM lets you maintain your current job while you pursue the graduate degree you need to advance or change your career.
+The Mid-Career MSIM option is well-suited for working professionals that have five or more years of related professional experience.
+The program allows you to pursue your degree part-time, while also maintaining your current job.
 The Mid-Career MSIM recognizes your experience by waiving some credits required of Early-Career students.
 Students in the Mid-Career MSIM degree option take 36 quarter credits, completing a set of foundational core classes and one specialization in as little as one year.
 Students can extend their stay in the program if they wish to complete an additional specialization or prefer a slower pace to balance their other commitments.
+Learn more about the Mid-Career degree option.

 Which MSIM is right for you?